Azure/azure-quickstart-templates/blackcoin-blockchain-ubuntu/README.md

 * `adminPassword`: This is your password for the host.
 Azure requires passwords to have One upper case, one lower case, a special character, and a number.
 * `dnsLabelPrefix`: This is used as both the VM name and DNS name of your public IP address.
 Please ensure an unique name.
 * `installMethod`: This tells Azure to install BlackCoin from source.
 * `vmSize`: This is the size of the VM to use.
-Recommendations: Use the D series for installations from source.
+It is by default set to A2.
+* `rpcuser`: This is the username for connectiong to the daemon via RPC.
+* `rpcpass`: This is the password for connectiong to the daemon via RPC.
+* `rpcport`: This is the port for connectiong to the daemon via RPC.
+* `allowip`: This is the ip address to allow to access daemon via RPC.

 # Getting Started Tutorial